ucam-smt/sgnmt/README.md

-# sgnmt
+# SGNMT
-Neural machine translation toolbox, e.g. for syntactically guided neural machine translation
+SGNMT is a toolbox for neural machine translation.